kopai11/Pogo-Pin-Quality-Testing-Program/README.md

 #Live data transmitting from arduino to PC

-Use Coolterm software to get live data
+Use Coolterm software to get live data (link: https://freeware.the-meiers.org/)